 The Antarctic continent is another region completely missing in the default world of X-Plane 10 and 11.
 My freeware Antarctica Base Meshes, which I develop under the brand Antarctica4XPlane, were inspired by my good friend Nino, who supports the project since its beginning.

-As add-ons I can recommend a lot of overlay sceneries from third-parties, like the ones from my dear development partner Paolo, who contributed many Research Base Stations Sceneries over the last couple of years.
+As add-ons I can recommend a lot of overlay sceneries from third-parties, like the ones from my dear development partners Paolo and Walter, who contributed many Research Base Stations Sceneries over the last couple of years.

 South Orkney Islands and Antarctic Peninsula

-Also, there are two very nice scenery packages from Heinz: A skiway and a mobile weather station near the Rothera Research Station and an Expedition Scenery Package located on the Arrowsmith Peninsula.
+There are also two very nice scenery packages from Heinz: A skiway and a mobile weather station near the Rothera Research Station and an Expedition Scenery Package located on the Arrowsmith Peninsula.